Sayulita is billed as a small, laid back, surf village. Its tourism board describes it as ‘the “crown jewel” of the Riviera Nayarit’.

-Many things that you read about this place suggest it’s an undiscovered gem that’s not yet on the tourist trail, just a sleepy hippy haven that grew out of a fishing village.
+Many things that you read about this place suggest it’s an undiscovered gem that’s not yet on the tourist trail.
+Just a sleepy hippy haven which grew out of a fishing village.

 The Best Things to Do in Sayulita

-Relax on the Beaches
+Relax on Sayulita’s Beaches

 At the other end it’s far less busy as there are no restaurants or bars, just a few surf schools and people chilling out on their beach towels.

 You can grab some snacks and drinks from one of the shops on the streets leading down to Sayulita beach and happily spend a day with friends or family watching the surfers and swimmers in the water.

 We wouldn’t necessarily advise going into the water, for reasons that will become clear a bit later on in this post, but Sayulita Beach is still a cool place to hang out.

 A bit further south of Sayulita Beach is the much smaller and more secluded Los Muertos beach.
 It means “beach of the dead” but don’t worry, there’s nothing to be concerned with here.

 There are fewer people and no bars or restaurants here, so come prepared if you’re going to want food or drinks.

-The fact that it’s not protected by the peninsula means it’s a bit wild and windy at times, but because it’s a bit of a walk from the main drag it’s also usually deserted.
+The fact that it’s not protected by the peninsula means it’s a bit wild and windy at times.
+But because it’s a bit of a walk from the main drag, it’s also usually deserted.